If you have any signs or symptoms that worry you, make an appointment with your doctor.

 - If the first treatment isn't successful, what will we try next?

-- Am I a candidate for stem cell transplantation?
+- Am I a candidate for bone marrow transplantation?

 - Do I need a medicine to strengthen my bones?